 Your course rep is there to represent the views of your course group.
-They may pass these on to the HE Officer or discuss them with your tutor to see what can be done.
+They may discuss them with your tutor to see what can be done.
 Often, in smaller groups, you may not need a rep to fulfil this role except at course meetings and other events.
-You may feel that you have a close enough relationship with your tutor to discuss things with them yourself.
+You may feel that you have a close enough relationship with your tutor to discuss things with them as a group.

-You will have at least two Course Meetings during the academic year.
+Your group will have at least two Course Meetings during the academic year.
 The course rep will help to lead the group discussion on what you would like to give feedback about.
-As a course rep, you will be given training on this role and how you can get the best out of your feedback opportunity.
+If you become a course rep, you will be given some training on this role and how you can get the best out of your feedback opportunity.